 Whilst this is disappointing, it is unfortunately in line with the national average of dropout rates across the UK.

-Of those who did enter a drug and alcohol treatment programme in West Sussex, approximately 60% were deemed as having a mental health issue, with 32% of men and 21% of all women having never received any help prior to this for their mental health issue.
+Of those who did enter a drug and alcohol treatment programme in West Sussex, approximately 60% were deemed as having a mental health issue, with 32% of all men and 21% of all women have never received any help prior to this for their mental health issue.

 When it comes to alcohol use and family in West Sussex, there are approximately 2,700 children (aged 18 or under) who are living with an adult who is suffering from alcohol addiction, with only approximately 14% of these known to children’s care services.

 Please call our 24-hour helpline today on 0800 326 5559

 OK Rehab Can Help You Find The Rehab Best Suited To Your Needs